aspnet/AzureSignalR-samples/samples/GitHubChat/README.md

     });
 ```

-Now you can run the project to chat using your GitHub ID:
+Now you can run the project and chat using your GitHub ID:

 ```
 dotnet restore